monopole/snt/030_basics/600_definePod.md

 getIps ExternalIP
 ```

-Now define a function to create a pod, do so, then
+Define a function to create a pod, do so, then
 `get` the pod:

 <!-- @defineFunctionToCreatePod-->